Default S3 method

 superlative quadratic mean indexes more generally), can be calculated by

-supplying the appropriate weights with gpindex::nested_transmute()
+supplying the appropriate weights with gpindex::nested_transmute(); see the

 example below.
 It is important to note that there are several ways to